 The ciphered text and the Ephemeral MAC key are used to create MAC-tag value.

-The ciphered text value is encapsuled using Quantum Public Key.
+The cipher text value is transformed into data stream which is in a quantum state after running Unitary operation (e.g., Qubit rotation, Pauli operation) with the Quantum Public key.

 Figure 7.2.1.5.2.1: Encryption at UE

-The final output shall be the concatenation of the ECC ephemeral public key, the Quantum encapsulated ciphertext value, the MAC tag value, and any other parameters, if applicable.
+The final output consists of two types:

+Concatenation of the ECC ephemeral public key, the MAC tag value, and any additional parameters.

+Quantum ciphertext in a quantum state.

+The first output is transmitted to the Home Network via the 5G/6G air interface, while the second output is delivered via the quantum communication interface.

 7.2.1.5.2.2 Processing on home network side